1. Secure Boot

 Note

-Be aware that re-using the NONCE in consecutive software (update) images can have negative influence on the security and therefor it is recommended to us a different NONCE every time a new software image is created.
+Be aware that re-using the NONCE in consecutive software (update) images can have negative influence on the security and therefore it is recommended to us a different NONCE every time a new software image is created.

 1.4.
 Revoking Product Keys